imranhasan22/handbook_imran/react.md

 # Controlled Component
 A controlled component is a component that renders a form element(like an  input, textare) whose value is controlled by React state.
 It gives you more control over the form elements, allowing to manage user inputs, validation and other behaviors in a predictable way.

+- input are handled via callbacks(like `onChange`) that update the state
+- can validate/manipulate input before updating the state
+- give you real-time update
+- give you full controll over the form elements
+- it give your centralized data management specially when using libraries like `redux`
 # Uncontrolled Component
 A uncontrolled component is a component that renders a form element whose value is controlled by the DOM directly.
 Access the input value using a `ref` instead of state.
 ```jsx